adithyaamara/HANA-Python/README.md

 - **As a Docker Container** : Keep the above .env file ready and named as config and run this command to start a container: `docker run -d -p4444:8080 --env-file ./config adithyaamara/hana-python:latest` and access at `http://docker-host-ip:8080`

 # Closing Notes:
- - Flask Application and UI reused from my another repo.
+ - Application UI reused from my another repo.
 [Find it here](https://github.com/adithyaamara/FlaskApp.git)